-AU sets the gain for the current loop on the amplifier.
+Proper configuration of the AU command is essential to optimum operation of the AMP-43540.
+This command sets the gain for the current loop on the amplifier.
 The goal is to set the gain as high as possible without causing the current loop to go unstable.
 In most cases AU 0 should not be used.

-Table A1.2 indicates the recommended AU settings for 24 and 48 VDC power supplies.
+Table A4.2 indicates the recommended AUn=m settings for 24 and 48 VDC power supplies.